sgorsten/linalg/README.md

 `linalg.h` aims to be:

-* Lightweight: The library is defined in a single header file which is less than a thousand lines of code.
+* **Lightweight**: The library is defined in a single header file which is less than a thousand lines of code.
-* Dependency free: There are no dependencies beyond a compliant C++11 compiler and a small subset of the standard library.
+* **Dependency free**: There are no dependencies beyond a compliant C++11 compiler and a small subset of the standard library.
-* Standards compliant: Almost all operations are free of undefined behavior and can be evaluated in a `constexpr` context.
+* **Standards compliant**: Almost all operations are free of undefined behavior and can be evaluated in a `constexpr` context.
-* Generic: All types and operations are parameterized over scalar type, and can be mixed within expressions.
+* **Generic**: All types and operations are parameterized over scalar type, and can be mixed within expressions.
 Type promotion rules roughly match the C standard.
-* Consistent: Named functions and overloaded operators perform the same conceptual operation on all data types for which they are supported.
+* **Consistent**: Named functions and overloaded operators perform the same conceptual operation on all data types for which they are supported.
-* Complete: There are very few restrictions on which operations may be applied to which data types.
+* **Complete**: There are very few restrictions on which operations may be applied to which data types.
-* Easy to integrate: The library defines no symbols in the public namespace, and provides a mechanism for defining implicit conversions to external or user-provided data types.
+* **Easy to integrate**: The library defines no symbols in the public namespace, and provides a mechanism for defining implicit conversions to external or user-provided data types.

 The documentation for `v2.2` is still in progress.